enoren5/tarot_juicer/README.md

-# Global Initiation
+# "Global Initiation"

-This is a Django-based 'Global Initiation .agency' for reaching out (or appealing) to the broadest audience possible using tarot card
+This is a Django-based website 'Global Initiation .agency' which is a project whose purpose is to reach out (or appeal) to the broadest audience possible using tarot cards